turntabl/intellij-apm-plugin/README.md

 ![plugin](Images/artifact1.png)
 ![plugin](Images/artifact2.png)
 ![plugin](Images/artifact3.png)

- -follow step 5 through to step 7 above
+## follow step 5 through to step 7 above

 ## Notice
  -Ensure that the name of your jar and its directory or folder have the same name as the name of your project